Welcome to the homepage of Martin Groenewegen.

 STARLAB is a projected that formally

-started in December 2014 and will run until mid-September 2019.
+started in December 2014 and ended mid-September 2019.
 It involves the Royal Observatory of Belgium,

 the Institut d'Astronomie of the Universite libre de Bruxelles, and the